dahmanAl9r/First_Rat/README.md

 this is a remote access trojan made by Yuji....(Dahman)

-i've just made the server and client :P
+i've made only the connection system between the server and client :p gonna upadete evrything latter on..